 Whether you want to camp (in the wild) or stay in a hostel, guesthouse or luxurious hotel, Georgia has it all!
 We mainly camped or used booking.com to find accommodation in Georgia.
 Hostels are the cheapest option, starting from 5USD per night for a bed in a dorm.
 You can find a nice twin or double room on booking.com, starting from 12 USD per night.

 For specific recommendations, read our article 15 amazing and unique places to visit in Georgia.

-There are a few designated camping areas in Georgia but nobody will tell you off if you pitch your tent somewhere in a meadow or a forest.
-Be aware of wild dogs and animals.
+There are a few designated camping areas in Georgia and nobody will tell you off if you pitch your tent somewhere in a meadow or a forest.
+Just be aware of wild dogs and animals.
 Don’t keep your food in the tent, but hang it in a sealed bag in a tree, at a small distance from your campsite.
 If you’re planning on camping in the mountains, keep in mind that it can get cold at night.

 The food in Georgia is finger-licking delicious!
 It doesn’t matter whether you’re a meat eater, a vegetarian or a vegan, you’ll enjoy the Georgian cuisine!

 The most popular dish in Georgia is khachapuri.
 It’s a gooey cheese-filled bread that looks a little like pizza.
 Rich in carbohydrates and dairy, it could cause a lot of trouble to lactose-intolerants but they might find the cramps worth it!

 There are so many more delicious Georgian dishes that I could write a whole article about it.
 Oh wait, I did!
 Read 10 dishes from the Georgian cuisine that you absolutely have to try to prepare yourself for this culinary journey!